 Both Bumble and Hinge are geared toward dating, not hooking up.
 You’ll find most of your potential matches are looking for a relationship.
-Hinge in particular - their entire marketing campaign revolves around “designed to be deleted.”
+Hinge in particular - their entire marketing campaign revolves around the slogan “designed to be deleted.”

 Bumble allows you to filter for singles looking for “something casual”, but as app founder Whitney Wolfe Herd explained, “We’re not one of our competitors that’s just trying to hook people up.”

 If that’s what you’re seeking, stick with Tinder.

 Hinge & Bumble take completely different approaches to connecting you with compatible matches.

 Hinge abandoned the swiping format altogether a few years back, which boosted user engagement significantly.
 When it was a swiping app like Tinder, 1 in 10 matches actually talked to each other.
 That jumped to 50% of matches engaging with other on the app after the redesign.

 In lieu of swiping, Hinge presents potential matches in 3 separate feeds.

 One of them reveals who has liked your profile already - a feature most other dating apps charge a premium for.
 Although to see them all at once, you do need to upgrade.
 If you’re a free user, you must scroll through them one at a time.

 As Hinge exec Amarnath Thombre explained to MarketWatch, “The core appeal of Hinge is seeing who liked you.”